jdolan/Objectively/README.md

 Initialization
 ---
 There is no explicit setup or teardown with Objectively.
 To instantiate a type, simply call `alloc` from anywhere in your program.
-The first time a type is instantiated, an optional Class initializer, `initialize`, is called.
+The first time a type is instantiated, its Class initializer, `initialize`, is called.
 Use `initialize` to setup your interface, override methods, or initialize a library your class wraps.
 When your application terminates, an optional Class destructor, `destroy`, is also called.

 Invoking an instance method
 ---